-With computer hardware, an upgrade is a term that describes adding new hardware in a computer that improves its performance.
-For example, with a hardware upgrade you could replace your hard drive to an SSD and get a huge boost in performance or upgrade the RAM so the computer run more smoothly.
+With computer hardware, an upgrade describes adding new hardware to a computer that improves its performance.
+For example, with a hardware upgrade, you could replace your hard drive with an SSD (solid-state drive) or upgrade the RAM (random-access memory), boosting performance and efficiency.

-- Performance increase, which make the overall computer run faster and more smoothly.
+- Performance increases, which makes the overall computer run faster and more smoothly.

-- It may be necessary to upgrade the computer to meet a program or games system requirements.
+- It may be necessary to upgrade the computer to meet a program or game system requirements.

-When referring to software, a software upgrade generally refers to any major upgrade to the software that adds significant or completely new changes to the program.
-A good example of a software upgrade is upgrading you version of Windows.
+With software, a software upgrade refers to any major upgrade to the software that adds significant or completely new changes to the program.
+An example of a software upgrade is upgrading your version of Windows.
 For example, if you had Microsoft Windows XP and upgraded to Windows 7, it would be considered a software upgrade.